CLM-40140 - Physician Associate Studies Year 1

 Intended Learning Outcomes

-Acquire and begin to apply to medical practice biomedical scientific principles, method and knowledge relating to anatomy, biochemistry, cell biology, genetics, immunology, microbiology, molecular biology, nutrition, pathology, pharmacology and physiology: 1,2,3,4,5,6
+Acquire and begin to apply to medical practice biomedical scientific principles, method and knowledge relating to anatomy, biochemistry, cell biology, genetics, immunology, microbiology, molecular biology, nutrition, pathology, pharmacology, physiology and areas of public health related to disease processes: 1,2,3,4,5,6

 Demonstrate the ability to critically reflect on their own clinical practice: 1,4,5,6